joycesim/joycesim.github.io/GroupVision/index.md

 In general, you will be provided with a workstation of your choice (Mac/PC/Linux) and if you need other accessories like keyboards/monitors and mouse, please let Joyce know.
 There is usually supercomputing resources and orientations to get you going on the [PACE clusters at Georgia Tech](https://pace.gatech.edu/).

-Comment, comment, comment in your codes!

 ### b)    Good practices

 In our lab, it is important to have strong integrity and honesty in your work – never skewing, biasing or misrepresenting results to fit a previous idea.
 If you are unsure about anything, please talk to Joyce or with any of the group members or bring it up during our group meeting.
 Backing up your work at least once a week is also crucial.
 Consider backing up your organized files with a README when you are done, so that future students can use the data.
 You could, for example, use Dropbox (free to Tech students) for the ease of storage and backups that allow access across multiple computers and users.
 You should also consider backing up your laptop/data to an external harddrive.

 Comment, comment, comment on your codes!
-Use git version control to help with backing up codes and have it on one of the repositories - github, bitbucket etc.
+Use git version control to help with backing up codes and have it on one of the repositories - github, bitbucket, gitlab etc.

 ### c)     Note taking